knifewine/cstar_test_docker/README.md

     64 bytes from 10.0.1.2: icmp_seq=1 ttl=64 time=0.187 ms
     64 bytes from 10.0.1.2: icmp_seq=2 ttl=64 time=0.044 ms

 Issue the netem command to slow packets.
-Note the 'add' keywork which adds the rule, the 'ethwe' which applies it to the weave network adapter.
+Note the 'add' keyword which adds the rule, the 'ethwe' which applies it to the weave network adapter.

     root@8fab0a2491b1:/cassandra# tc qdisc add dev ethwe root netem delay 100ms root@8fab0a2491b1:/cassandra# ping 10.0.1.2